DOH-LMT2303/fastbaps/README.md

 libraries and is able to handle 1000’s of sequences and 100,000’s of SNPs in under an hour on a laptop using a single core.

-Alternatively, we can condition on an initial phylogentic or hierarchical tree and provide the partition of the hierarchy that maximises the BAPS likelihood.
+Alternatively, we can condition on an initial phylogenetic or hierarchical tree and provide the partition of the hierarchy that maximises the BAPS likelihood.
 This is useful if the user is mainly interested in partitioning an already calculated phylogeny.
 We have also